Skip to main content

 A portion of "recordings" - animation snippets made with diffusion pilot either with aimless experimentation or methodical search.

-Before deciding on narration though, the rapid prototyping and development phase of diffusion pilot made me gather plenty of animation experiments and test material, which often resembled some sort of journey when looked at as a whole, likely inspired by my recurring notion of piloting.
-In parallel to that, I found myself writing down endless profound ideas, questions, and emotional unrest regarding where AI is heading to as a cultural and technological phenomenon, from which I carved few concise lines of thought.
+Before deciding on narration though, the rapid prototyping and development phase of diffusion pilot project made me gather plenty of animation experiments and test material, which often resembled some sort of journey when looked at as a whole, likely inspired by my recurring notion of piloting.
+In parallel to that, I found myself writing down endless ideas, questions, and emotional unrest regarding where AI is heading to as a cultural and technological phenomenon, from which I carved few concise lines of thought.
 This later became the context and narration for the film.
 With that the route of the journey was clearing up, and overall structure for the film had formed.
-Majority of shots ended up being done after this structure had formed, with placeholder material from tests being replaced by more curated, refined animated sequences that I did only over the last 2 months.
+Majority of shots ended up being done after this structure had formed, with placeholder material from tests being replaced by more curated, refined animated sequences that I did over the last 2 months.

 What's next